kaspanet/kaspad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 <a name="protowire.GetAcceptingBlockHashesOfTxsRequestMessage"></a>

 ### GetAcceptingBlockHashesOfTxsRequestMessage
-Kaspad most be started with the `--txindex` flag for this Request to work.
+Kaspad must be started with the `--txindex` flag for this Request to work.

 | Field | Type | Label | Description |